 What if I own a pet iguana that I can no longer care for?

 Escaped or released pets remain a primary source of introduced species in Florida, although it is illegal to introduce nonnative species into the state.
+A permit is now required to maintain pet green iguanas possessed prior to the effective rule date as personal pets.
 Through the FWC’s Exotic Pet Amnesty Program, pet owners who are either unable to care for their exotic pets, such as green iguanas, or who no longer wish to keep them can surrender them with no questions asked and without penalties regardless of whether those pets are kept legally or illegally.
 Surrendered pets are adopted to new owners who have been pre-qualified and who have any required permits.
-The EPAP helps reduce the number of nonnative species being released into the wild by pet owners and fosters responsible pet ownership, giving pet owners an ethical and ecologically sound alternative to releasing an exotic animal.
+The program helps reduce the number of nonnative species being released into the wild by pet owners and fosters responsible pet ownership, giving pet owners an ethical and ecologically sound alternative to releasing an exotic animal.